Digoxin Medicine Level

 Very high levels of digoxin can cause a condition called digoxin toxicity.
 This may

-require treatment with a medicine to block the effects of digoxin.
+need treatment with a medicine to block the effects of digoxin.
 Digoxin side effects

 to report any new symptoms to your healthcare provider.